 There are two types of NVIDIA TITAN Xp Collector’s Edition graphics cards, one is the Galactic Empire and the other one is JEDI ORDER.
 The difference between the two cards is the outer casing design and the color of LED lighting.
 The Galactic Empire variant comes with red LED lighting and features simple, clean lines, emulating the high-end, orderly nature of the resource-rich Empire.

-On the other hand, Jedi Order come with green LEDs and simulates the wear and tear, and battle-worn finish of many items used by the Rebel Alliance, resulting from its die cast aluminum cover being subjected to an extensive, corrosive salt spray.
-Both these graphics cards have multiple windows that showcase internal components and lighting used, and thereby giving these collectible graphics cards a unique and distinct look.
-According to Nvidia, These new Star Wars collector’s edition graphics cards pay homage to the light side-dark side dichotomy, and contain hints of the Star Wars galaxy, such as the hilt of Luke Skywalker’s lightsaber, and the light panels reminiscent of the Death Star.
+On the other hand, Jedi Order comes with green LEDs and simulates the wear and tear, and battle-worn finish of many items used by the Rebel Alliance, resulting from its die-cast aluminum cover being subjected to an extensive, corrosive salt spray.
+Both these graphics cards have multiple windows that showcase internal components and lighting used and thereby giving these collectible graphics cards a unique and distinct look.
+According to Nvidia, these new Star Wars collector’s edition graphics cards pay homage to the light side-dark side dichotomy and contain hints of the Star Wars galaxy, such as the hilt of Luke Skywalker’s lightsaber, and the light panels reminiscent of the Death Star.

 NVIDIA TITAN Xp Collector’s Edition Specifications

 Specifications of both these graphics cards are the same.
 They are based on the Pascal GPU architecture and come with 3840 CUDA Cores and 12GB GDDR5X memory having a 384-bit interface, delivering memory bandwidth of 547.7 GB/s.
 Major features of these graphics cards include DirectX 12, OpenGL 4.5, Vulkan support, SLI and G-Sync.
 The graphics cards are cooled down by blower styled fan that pushes hot air out from the backside of the card rather than expelling it inside the PC case.